webqit/webflo/README.md

 ```

 > **Note**
-> <br>The root handler effectively becomes the single point of entry to the application - being that it sees even requests for static files!
+> <br>Obviously, the root handler effectively becomes the single point of entry to the application - being that it sees even requests for static files!

 **For workflows in the `/worker` directory**, the *default action* of `next()`ing at the edge is to send the request through the network to the server.
-(But Webflo will know to attempt resolving the request from the application's caching system built into the Service Worker.)
+(But Webflo will check to see whether to (and how to) resolve the request from the application cache.)

 So, above, if we defined handler functions in the `/worker` directory, we could selectively handle specific requests while `next()`ing others to the server.